‘We are very afraid’: Hours before ceasefire, Punjab village hit by drone filled with dread

 On the evening of May 9, residents of Khai Pheme Ki village in Punjab’s Ferozepur district were far from anxious about the India-Pakistan conflict.

-Despite the blackout and the official orders to stay indoors, Jasgeer Singh, 30, had stepped out to meet his neighbours and banter about the crisis,
+Despite the blackout and the official orders to stay indoors, Jasgeer Singh, 30, had stepped out to meet his neighbours and banter about the crisis.

 Around 9 pm, all that changed with a sudden flash and a deafening explosion.